anaconda/anaconda-auth/README.md

 ```

 The `login()` function initiates a browser-based login flow.
 It will automatically
-open your browser and once you have completed the login flow it will store an
+open your browser and, once you have completed the login flow, it will store an
 API key on your system.

-Typically, these API keys will have a one year expiration so you will only need
+Typically, these API keys will have a one year expiration, so you will only need
-to login once and requests using the client class will read the token from the
+to log in once and requests using the client class will read the token from the
 keyring storage.

-If you call `login()` while there is a valid (non-expired) API key no action is
+If you call `login()` while there is a valid (non-expired) API key, no action is
 taken.
 You can replace the valid API key with `login(force=True)`.

-To remove the API key from your keyring storage use the `logout()` function.
+To remove the API key from your keyring storage, use the `logout()` function.

 ```python
 from anaconda_auth import logout